Aether scalar tensor theory: Linear stability on Minkowski space: Linear perturbations around Minkowski space

 \subsection{Gauge transformations}

 Our perturbative variables are amenable to gauge tranformations generated by a vector field $\xi^\mu$.
 Generally, for a tensor ${\bf A}$, its perturbation transforms as $\delta {\bf A} \rightarrow \delta {\bf A} + \Lie{\xi} \bar{{\bf A}} $.
-Usually, on Minkowski only the metric has a non-zero background value ($\eta_{\mu\nu}$), so that other fields besides the metric perturbation are usually gauge-invariant on such a background; this is typical of dark fields, i.e. additional degrees of freedom which contribute to the energy density but do not mix with the metric perturbation through gauge transformations of this kind.
-In our case, however, both the vector field and the scalar field have non-zero background value: $\bar{A}_\mu = (-1,0,0,0)$ and $\phib = \Qcal_0 t$, hence, their perturbations do transform.
+Usually, on Minkowski space only the metric has a nonzero background value ($\eta_{\mu\nu}$), so that other fields besides the metric perturbation are gauge invariant on such a background; this is typical of dark fields, i.e. additional degrees of freedom which contribute to the energy density but do not mix with the metric perturbation through gauge transformations of this kind.
+In our case, however, both the vector field and the scalar field have nonzero background value: $\bar{A}_\mu = (-1,0,0,0)$ and $\phib = \Qcal_0 t$, hence, their perturbations do transform.
 Specifically, parametrizing $\xi^\mu$ as $\xi^\mu = (\xi_T, \vec{\xi}^i)$, we have the usual metric gauge transformations

 where $\nablab_\mu$ is the covariant derivative associated with the Minkowski metric $\eta_{\mu\nu}$.
 In $3+1$ form the above transformations are explicitly given as

 The perturbations $\vec{A}$ and $\varphi$ transform as